HyperLemons/linux-setup/readme.md

 And I still need to find the best **STABLE** and **COMPTAIBLE WITH MOST DEVICES/DEVICE BIOS** boot manager if [Grub](https://alternativeto.net/software/grub/?license=opensource&sort=likes) isn't the best!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-So far what ive found for myself:
+So far what i've found for myself:

 Most "end game/customizable" distro that isn't containers (Distrobox) or virtualization (VanillaOS? must recheck): [Bedrock Linux](https://bedrocklinux.org/)